 Is it possible to fly a paramotor on a budget?
-I've spoken about my bad experience with buying cheap kit a few times, so you need to be very careful, but it's definitely possible.
+I've spoken about my bad experience with buying cheap kit a few times, so you need to be very careful when buying any used paramotor gear, but it's definitely possible.

 It's quite upsetting that many people are held back because of the expense of paramotoring.
 A few days back I looked at a paramotoring survey that was conducted on Facebook and Reddit.
 The survey found that the average age of paramotor pilots was 43 years old.
 There's nothing wrong with that, but over the years I've only met a handful of pilots that are younger than me (I'm 34, started flying at 28).

 This tells me that it's either a case of midlife crisis that's attracting pilots to the sport, or the expense that is keeping younger pilots away.
 I'm willing to bet that in large; it's more of a money issue!